Weddings at Gillette Castle State Park

 - A rehearsal can be arranged, upon request, between 2 PM and 4:30 PM on the Friday before the scheduled ceremony.

-Those hosting private events are reminded that the park is a public facility and visitors are permitted on the grounds until sunset.
+Those hosting events are reminded that the park is a public facility and visitors are permitted on the grounds until sunset.

 Weddings may be booked after January 31st for the upcoming season.